Ken Calvert: Space

 In the 109th Congress, Calvert chaired the Space and Aeronautics Subcommittee, which oversees NASA.
 As chair, he introduced and passed into law the NASA Authorization Act of 2005 (P.L.
 109–155), the first reauthorization bill of civilian space and aeronautics agency in five years.
 The reauthorization provided NASA with the direction and tools to implement President George W. Bush's vision for space exploration while stressing the importance of NASA's earth and space science and aeronautics work.

 Social issues

 Calvert supported the overturning of Roe v.
 Wade, saying it "shifts the power to set abortion policies to Congress and to the States".

-Calvert opposed gays serving in the military.
+Calvert opposed gay people serving in the military.

 In 2009, he voted against the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.

 In July 2022, Calvert and 46 other Republican U.S. representatives voted for the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.